bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/Extra/_Learn/learn-tdd-master/README.md

 if you have it installed)

 (_**Note**: The "atom" command is not installed by default.
-In the Atom menu bar there is a command named “Install Shell Commands” which installs a new command in your Terminal called "atom"._)
+In the Atom menu bar there is a command named “Install Shell Commands" which installs a new command in your Terminal called "atom"._)

 Now copy-paste the following *sample code* into the newly created `index.html` file to get started: